Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 - Make sure your luggage is in good order, easily identifiable and secure.

-- Put both internal and external tags on your luggage with your name and contact email or phone only.
+- Put internal and external tags on your luggage with your name and contact email or phone only.
 Never put your full home address on your luggage.
 Some people like to use cruise luggage tags to ensure luggage ends up in the right place once on board.

 In Cabin Safety